 The Company has specified written principles and procedures that enable it to monitor the fund's liquidity risks and to ensure that the liquidity profile of the investments of the fund matches the underlying liabilities of the fund.
+The liquidity profile of the fund, which takes into account the investment strategy discussed in the section "Special section - Investment objectives and strategy - Investment strategy," is disclosed in the section "Special section - Liquidity profile."

 The principles and procedures include: